codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/triggers/git-triggers.md

 ### Pull Requests from comments

 Pull Requests from comments are supported for all Git providers, for private and public repositories.
+There are two options:

-**Pull request comment added (restricted)**
+* **Pull request comment added (restricted)**
   This option triggers an event only when the PR comments are made by repository owners or collaborators.

-**Pull request comment added**
+* **Pull request comment added**
   This option triggers an event when PR comments are made by any user, regardless of their permissions.
   Because it is not restricted to owners and collaborators, this option is useful in GitHub, to enable triggers for PR comments made by users in GitHub teams.

   > We strongly recommend selecting this option only for _private repositories_.

 {% include image.html